ietf-wg-alto/draft-alto-oam-yang/design.md

      +--rw alto-server
         ...
         +--rw auth-client* [client-id]
         |  +--rw client-id                  string
         |  +--rw (authentication)?
+        |     +--:(http)
+        |     |  +--rw http-auth-client
+        |     |     +--rw user-id    leafref
+        |     +--:(https)
+        |        +--rw https-auth-client
+        |           +--rw user-id    leafref
         +--rw role* [role-name]
         |  +--rw role-name    role-name
-        |  +--rw client* [client-id]
+        |  +--rw client*
-        |     +--rw client-id
         |          -> /alto/alto-server/auth-client/client-id
         ...
 ~~~

 It configures the role-based access control:

 - `auth-client` declares a list of ALTO clients that can be authenticated by
   the internal or external authorization server.
-This basic model does not
+This basic model only includes
-  define any authentication approach, but the operators or future documents can
+  authentication approach directly provided by the HTTP server, but the
+  operators or future documents can augment the `authentication` choice for
-  augment the `authentication` choice for different authentication mechanisms.
+  different authentication mechanisms.
 - `role` defines a list of roles for access control.
 Each role contains a list
   of authenticated ALTO clients.
 Each client can be assigned to multiple roles.
   The `role-name` can be referenced by the `accepted-role` list of a